I-2-0-60.Good Cause for Late Filing

 The claimant had any physical, mental, educational, or linguistic limitations (including any lack of facility with the English language) which prevented him or her from filing a timely request or from understanding or knowing about the need to file a timely request for review.

-Examples of when good cause for late filing may exist include, but are not limited to, the following situations:
+An ALJ must evaluate whether a claimant has shown good cause based on the circumstances of the case.
+Examples of when good cause for late filing may exist include, but are not limited to, the following:

 The claimant was seriously ill and was prevented from contacting the Social Security Administration (SSA) in person, in writing, or through a friend, relative, or other person;